American Music Award for Best Pop Song

-The American Music Award for Favorite Song – Pop/Rock (formerly known as Favorite Pop/Rock Single 1974–1995) has been awarded since 1974.
+The American Music Award for Best Pop Song (formerly known as Favorite Pop/Rock Single 1974–1995 and Favorite Song – Pop/Rock 1996–2025) has been awarded since 1974.
 The category was retired for over a decade in 1995, before returning in the 2016 ceremony.
 Years reflect the year in which the awards were presented, for works released in the previous year (until 2003 onward when awards were handed out in November of the same year).
 The all-time winner for this category is tied between the following four artists: Justin Bieber, Boyz II Men, Whitney Houston and Lionel Richie, with 2 wins each.